webmin/authentic-theme/README.md

    This happens because of encoding disparity.
 To fix this, just set language in _Webmin_ to `UTF-8` and make sure that your browser also has detected it as `UTF-8`.
 3. I get `HEAD 404 (File not found)` in console<br>
    That is not really an error.
 It happens, when theme is checking, if needed _URL_ exists and can be loaded
+4. Page loader/spinner got stuck<br>
+   To prematurely dismiss the loader, click the escape key or loader close button, right next to it

 ###Development
 ####Lead developer